backstage/backstage/beps/0005-definitive-plugin-listing/README.md

 If there is any particular feedback to be gathered during the rollout, this should be described here as well.
 -->

-- Implement the 2 new services.
+- Implement the proposed service + plugin.
-- Create a new plugin to host the HTTP APIs.
+- Create a new plugin to host the instance service HTTP API.

 ## Dependencies